FMSystemsGroup/software-engineer-exercise/BONUS-README.md

 TODO

 ## Optimization opportunities
-We could clearly save the time machine weather information in a database and avoid repetitive calls to the DarkSky api.
+We could clearly save the time machine weather information in a database and avoid repetitive calls to the DarkSky api once it's immutable'.

-### Requirement 4:
-Selecting a city from the drop-down needs to trigger a call out to the [DarkSky API](https://darksky.net/dev) and retrieve the weather for the selected city from July 4, 2018 at exactly noon local time.
-On the screen display the noon current summary description (example: Mostly Sunny), temperature (example: 88.81), and UV index (example: 5).

-> Note: The Dark Sky API [doesn't enable CORS](https://darksky.net/dev/docs/faq#cross-origin).
-Handle this case as you see fit.
+A Generic Repository can be a good idea for a bigger project but unnecessary for this exercise.
+An Extension logger to better format the HTTP requests sending it to a shared logging repository would be nice too.

 ### Bonus
 - Write clear documentation on how the app was designed and how to run the code.